intermine/intermine-steps/README.md

 1. Automatic update of time since last use of a tool.
 1. Tools are ready to be reordered and/or removed.
 1. A grid for History steps is being dynamically built, updated and populated with tools.
+1. Multiple streams of History supported, being able to move between their Tool steps.